bashirulazam/protein_function_prediction/README.md

 # protein_function_prediction
-#TryNN is the main code which takes inputs to predict the accuracy of the protein function
+#TryNN is the main code which takes "MyZ.mat" and "data_xy.mat" as inputs to predict the accuracy of the protein function
+#"MyZ.mat" is prepared by "MyNLMDA.m"